odoo/odoo/doc/setup/deploy.rst

 =====

-Whether it's accessed via website/web client or the webservice, Odoo transmits authentication information in cleatext.
+Whether it's accessed via website/web client or the webservice, Odoo transmits authentication information in cleartext.
 This means a secure deployment of Odoo must use HTTPS\ [#switching]_.
 SSL termination can be implemented via just about any SSL termination proxy, but requires the following setup: